The page has been translated by Gen AI.

 Caution

-If you terminate the cluster, all node pools will be deleted, and all data in all pods within the cluster will be permanently deleted.
+If you terminate the cluster, all connected node pools will be deleted, and all data in all pods within the cluster will be permanently deleted.

 To cancel the cluster, follow the steps below.